kuiperzone/PupNet-Deploy/README.md

     Mandatory application version and package release of form: 'VERSION[RELEASE]'.
 Use optional square brackets to denote package release, i.e. '1.2.3[1]'.
 Release refers to a change to the deployment package, rather the application.
 If release part is absent (i.e. '1.2.3'), the release value defaults to '1'.
-Note that the version-release value given here may be overidden from the command line.
+Note that the version-release value given here may be overridden from the command line.
     Example: AppVersionRelease = 1.0.0[1]

     ** AppShortSummary **